avensam/AzureML/README.md

 ![Diagram](Images/creating-and-optimizing-an-ml-pipeline.png "Main Steps of the Project")

+Hyperparameters

+In machine learning, a hyperparameter is a parameter whose value cannot be estimated from the data.

+Specifically, a hyperparameter is not directly learned through the estimators; therefore, their value must be set by the model developer.
+This means that hyperparameter tuning for optimization is an important part of model training.
+Often cloud platform machine learning services provide methods that allow for automatic hyperparameter tuning for use with model training.
+If the machine learning platform fails to offer an automatic hyperparameter option, one option is to use methods from scikit-learn Python library for hyperparameter tuning.
+Scikit-learn is a free machine learning Python library that includes methods that help with hyperparameter tuning.

 ## Scikit-learn Pipline

 In the Sklearn pipline, I used logisic regression model for classification and used Hyperdrive to tune the parameters.
 The parameters we aimed to tune were maximum number of iterations and inverse regularization factor.
 I hose Accuracy as a metric to compare these different options.